conmaol/maglocunus/AI/misc/GenAI-TradAI.md

 - <mark>Supervised learning</mark> algorithms are *trained* to *classify* inputs according to a predetermined classification.
 - <mark>Unsupervised learning</mark> algorithms *cluster* inputs and hence create their own classification.

+§5.
+Artificial Neural Networks (ANNs) are Machine Learning algorithms that are inspired by the (low-level) architecture of the human brain.

+§6. <mark>Deep learning</mark> ANNs are ANNs with lots of ‘layers’.

+§7. *Google Brain* (2011) is an unsupervised deep learning ANN that found patterns in (ie. clustered) still images from YouTube.
+This kind of AI led to the development of *Generative AI*, which could use these clusters/patterns to create brand new images.

 Some other things to learn about:
 - self-supervised learning